andreburgaud/zig-nanoid/README.md

 ## References

-I did not find any concrete specs similar to the UUID specs, and referred to some the existing implementations.
+I did not find any concrete specs similar to the UUID specs, and referred to some of the existing implementations.

 ### Implementations